evidentlyai/community-examples/README.md

 Code tutorials showing specific use cases, Evidently functionality or example dataset analysis.
 Come with blog posts or detailed explanations.

-If you are new to Evidently, explore the official [Quickstarts](https://docs.evidentlyai.com/get-started).
+If you are new to Evidently, explore the official [Quickstarts](https://docs.evidentlyai.com/get-started) first.

 Title | Code | Blog | Author | Tags
 --- | --- | --- | --- | ---